Horizon Europe

 Funded projects

-Here you can find cultural projects funded by different EU programmes.
+Here you can find the cultural project “LibrarIN”, which was funded by Horizont Europe.

 Open calls